Wisconsin School Music Association

 1. Meet at least one of the following:

 b.
-Four years of teaching experience in a studio or professional music education setting or
+Five years of teaching experience in a studio or professional music education setting or

 c.
-Music performance experience at a professional level.
+Music performance experience at a professional level and review by WSMA.

 Advancing to Level II-Certified Adjudicator